siegeon/magic.lambda.crypto/README.md

 If you don't provide a raw argument, the returned value will be the base64 encoded DER format of your key pair.

-This slot will also return the fingerprint of your public key, which is useful to keep around somewhere, since it's used in other cryptographic operations to identify keys used in operation, etc.
+This slot will also return the fingerprint of your public key, which is useful to keep around somewhere, since it's used in other cryptographic operations to identify keys used in operation, etc. The public key's fingerprint is usually used to identify a specific key somehow.

 ### Cryptographically signing and verifying the signature of a message